How You Sell Soul to a Soulless People Who Sold Their Soul?

-How You Sell Soul to a Soulless People Who Sold Their Soul??? is the tenth studio album by American hip hop group Public Enemy, released August 7, 2007 on Slam Jamz Recordings in the United States.
+How You Sell Soul to a Soulless People Who Sold Their Soul??? is the tenth studio album by American hip hop group Public Enemy, released August 7, 2007, on Slam Jamz Recordings in the United States.
 Its release coincided with the 20th anniversary of their career.
 The album debuted at number 49 on Independent Albums chart, and it received generally positive reviews from most music critics, based on an aggregate score of 71/100 from Metacritic.
 Music critic Robert Christgau named How You Sell Soul to a Soulless People Who Sold Their Soul??? his second favorite album that didn't make Rolling Stone's Top 50 albums of 2007.
 In September 2012, the album finally entered the UK chart at number 199, followed by success of the top 5 single "Harder Than You Think" after it became the theme song to the British comedy talk show The Last Leg, which debuted the previous month as The Last Leg with Adam Hills.

+The album contains the song Harder Than You Think, which is based on a sample of the song Jesahel presented by Delirium at the Festival di Sanremo in 1972, without citing the original authors of the song, Ivano Fossati and Oscar Prudente: for this reason in November 2023 a legal action was started against Public Enemy by the authors and Universal Records.